logo png

 • Characteristics: Teams design 2 robots that compete with robots of another team.

 With the WRO® RoboSports category we introduce a fun and exciting game where two teams each have two autonomous robots on the field playing a sports game.
 The robot can be built from all materials.
-The controller can be LEGO® MINDSTORMS® NXT or EV3, SPIKE PRIME or Robot Inventor or an official Arduino Controller.
 There is no limitation to motors, sensors or cameras used in the robot, but the maximum weight is 1.2 kg.

 Which robots can be used?